awwal148/DentalWebTemplate/README.md

 # DentalWebTemplate
-a website template for dental clinic
+a website template for dental clinics